 After the Dance

-CCD sponors an annual picnic and members of the CCD community frequently host parties and other get togethers outside of Dance.
-The best way to hear about these chances to spend time getting to know your partners and neighbors is to sign up for the CCD listserv.
+Members of the CCD community frequently host parties and other get togethers outside of Dance.
+The best way to hear about these chances to spend time getting to know your partners and neighbors is to connect via our Yahoo Groups listserv and our CCD Facebook page.

 Cliff Notes version: